tharuntejad/FastAPI-Service-Observability-with-OpenTelemetry/clickhouse-1/readme.md

 - **Seamless scalability** to accommodate growing telemetry data without significant overhead.

 By leveraging ClickHouse Cloud, you can ensure your observability stack remains performant and manageable as your application scales.

+## ⚠️ Collector & ClickHouse Exporter Note

+We’re using the `opentelemetry-collector-contrib` image instead of the official OpenTelemetry Collector because it provides a ClickHouse exporter and supports more community features.
+While this isn’t inherently problematic, some parts of the ClickHouse exporter are still in alpha.
+They generally work fine, but be cautious when upgrading to a newer version—make sure to thoroughly test all features first.
+You can track the exporter’s status and updates here: [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib).

 ## Wrap Up

 This document addressed the key challenges of integrating observability into FastAPI services and provided practical solutions for each step of the process.
 Here's a quick summary of what we covered: